 At the conference, pediatricians had first been treated to a lavish welcome reception provided free by Coca-Cola in the Grand Ballroom – “Experience hospitality and cuisine as eclectic as Boston’s neighborhoods from the waterfront to the North End.
 Mix and mingle with colleagues then rock the night away with the lively music of Mystique, a premier New England band, performing center stage in the Boston Public Gardens.”
 I didn’t go to that event, but am told it was great food, wine, music and fun.

 It’s not unusual for sponsors and supporters to spend a lot of money at professional conferences to get their message out.
 It’s an interesting counterpoint and supplement to the many hours of unpaid time clinicians spend in staying up-to-date or participating in continuing medical education.
-Nevertheless, I find it useful to pay attention to which companies are messaging physicians.
-It can give a good indication what the hot button issues are and what’s happening financially.
+Nevertheless, I find it useful to pay attention to which companies are messaging physicians with their trick-or-treat goodies.
+It can give an interesting indication what the hot button issues are and what’s happening financially.

 In my experience at pediatrics conferences most of these companies have been medical companies, usually making some treatment or device.
 This year 3 of the 5 gold level sponsors were food or beverage companies — Coca-Cola, Nestle and Abbott Nutrition (Similac formula); the other two were Novartis vaccines (the flu shot) and Pediacare.